Edward, My Son: Plot

 A year later, during a tryst in Eileen's apartment, the two discover they are being observed by a detective working for Evelyn's attorney.
-Anxious to avoid scandal, Boult breaks up with Eileen, who later kills herself with an overdose of pills.
+Anxious to avoid scandal, Boult breaks up with Eileen, who later dies from an overdose of pills.
 Boult departs for Switzerland to see his wife and Edward.
-Evelyn threatens to expose Boult to Edward so that their son will see his father's true nature, but in return Boult promises he will destroy Larry, who loves her, unless she remains silent.
+Evelyn threatens to expose Boult to Edward so that their son will see his father's true nature.
+In return Boult promises he will destroy Doctor Woodhope, who loves her, unless she remains silent.
 Evelyn acquiesces.

 As the years pass, she becomes increasingly unhappy and begins to drink heavily.
-Edward also has become an alcoholic and is engaged to socialite Phyllis Mayden (Harriette Johns), although young Betty Foxley (Tilsa Page), who is pregnant with Edward's child, believes he will marry her.
+Edward also has become an alcoholic and is engaged to socialite Phyllis Mayden, although young Betty Foxley, who is pregnant with Edward's child, believes he will marry her.
 Boult informs Betty of Edward's engagement and seems ready to pay her off or provide her with an abortion, but she rejects his overtures and proudly proclaims that she can take care of herself.

 Edward, serving as a Royal Air Force pilot during World War II, crashes his plane while stunting and is killed along with his crew.
 Lord Boult, now a widower, has discovered that Larry delivered Betty's child.
 Boult beseeches Larry to tell him its whereabouts.
 Certain that Boult will have just as corrupting an influence upon the child's life as he'd had upon Edward's, Larry refuses, leaving his obsessed old friend determined to do whatever is necessary to find his grandchild.
 Boult's quest is temporarily interrupted when he is imprisoned for having burned down his business decades earlier, but after his release he declares his intent to resume the search.